Text consolidated by Valsts valodas centrs (State

 Section 8.
 Restrictions on the

-Application of the Direct Tax Rebates
+Application of Direct Tax Rebates

 entitled to receive the tax rebates prescribed in Section 6,